1duo/awesome-ai-infrastructures/README.md

 ![fig-bigdl](images/intel-bigdl-arch.png)

-#### Features:
+#### Components:

 - **Rich deep learning support**.
 Modeled after Torch, BigDL provides comprehensive support for deep learning, including numeric computing (via Tensor) and high level neural networks; in addition, users can load pre-trained Caffe or Torch models into Spark programs using BigDL.

 - **Extremely high performance**.
 To achieve high performance, BigDL uses Intel MKL and multi-threaded programming in each Spark task.
-Consequently, it is orders of magnitude faster than out-of-box open source Caffe, Torch or [Tensorflow](https://www.tensorflow.org/) on a single-node Xeon (i.e., comparable with mainstream GPU).
+Consequently, it is orders of magnitude faster than out-of-box open source Caffe, Torch or [TensorFlow](https://www.tensorflow.org/) on a single-node Xeon (i.e., comparable with mainstream GPU).

 - **Efficiently scale-out**.
 BigDL can efficiently scale out to perform data analytics at "Big Data scale", by leveraging Apache Spark (a lightning fast distributed data processing framework), as well as efficient implementations of synchronous SGD and all-reduce communications on Spark.